 Sports

-There are two main sports enjoyed by South Australia; Cricket and Australian Rules Football.
-In both sports, massive rivalries exist between South Australia and its neighbours in Western Australia and Victoria.
-Sport is a major part of South Australia’s culture and is often discussed at social events.
-South Australians also participate in other staples of Australian sporting culture including netball, field hockey, and football/soccer.
+There are two main sports that are followed with great enthusiasm in South Australia: cricket and Australian Rules Football.
+In both sports, there are strong rivalries between South Australia and its neighbours Western Australia and Victoria.
+Sport plays an important role in South Australian culture and is often a topic of conversation at social gatherings.
+This enthusiasm also extends to other sports that are part of Australia’s sporting culture, including netball, field hockey and football (soccer).

 Cost of Living